Tetrahydrocannabinol: Absorption

 With oral administration of a single dose, THC is almost completely absorbed by the gastrointestinal tract.
 However, due to first-pass metabolism in the liver and the high lipid solubility of THC, only about 5 to 20% reaches circulation.
 Following oral administration, concentrations of THC and its major active metabolite 11-hydroxy-THC (11-OH-THC) peak after 0.5 to 4 hours, with median time to peak of 1.0 to 2.5 hours at different doses.
 In some cases, peak levels may not occur for as long as 6 hours.
 Concentrations of THC and 11-hydroxy-THC in the circulation are approximately equal with oral administration.
 There is a slight increase in dose proportionality in terms of peak and area-under-the-curve levels of THC with increasing oral doses over a range of 2.5 to 10 mg.
 A high-fat meal delays time to peak concentrations of oral THC by 4 hours on average and increases area-under-the-curve exposure by 2.9-fold, but peak concentrations are not significantly altered.
 A high-fat meal additionally increases absorption of THC via the lymphatic system and allows it to bypass first-pass metabolism.
 Consequently, a high-fat meal increases levels of 11-hydroxy-THC by only 25% and most of the increase in bioavailability is due to increased levels of THC.

-The bioavailability of THC when smoking or inhaling is approximately 25%, with a range of 2% to 56% (although most commonly between 10 and 35%).
+The bioavailability of THC when smoking or inhaling is approximately 25%, with a range of 2% to 56% (although most commonly between 10–35%).
 The large range and marked variability between individuals is due to variation in factors including product matrix, ignition temperature, and inhalational dynamics (e.g., number, duration, and intervals of inhalations, breath hold time, depth and volume of inhalations, size of inhaled particles, deposition site in the lungs).
 THC is detectable within seconds with inhalation and peak levels of THC occur after 3 to 10 minutes.
 Smoking or inhaling THC results in greater blood levels of THC and its metabolites and a much faster onset of action than oral administration of THC.
 Inhalation of THC bypasses the first-pass metabolism that occurs with oral administration.
 The bioavailability of THC with inhalation is increased in heavy users.

 Transdermal administration of THC is limited by its extreme water insolubility.
 Efficient skin transport can only be obtained with permeation enhancement.
 Transdermal administration of THC, as with inhalation, avoids the first-pass metabolism that occurs with oral administration.